 Jesus said “Which of you who has a friend will go to him at midnight and will say to him, Friend, lend me three loaves of bread.
 For a friend of mine who is on a journey has just come, and I have nothing to put before him.
 And he from within will answer, Do not disturb me, the door is now closed, and my children are with me in bed; I cannot get up and supply you with anything?
 I tell you, although he will not get up and supply him anything because he is his friend, yet because of his shameless persistence he will get up and give him as much as he needs.
 So I say to you, Ask and keep on asking and it shall be given to you; seek and keep on seeking and you shall find; knock and keep on knocking and the door shall be opened to you.”
 Luke 11:6-9.

-In this parable, God is represented as being the friend in the house who gives the Bread – so who represents us in this parable?
+In this parable, God is represented as being the friend in the house who gives the Bread – but who represents us in this parable?
 Where are WE in this picture?

 The three loaves of bread may be representative of the Father, Son and Holy Spirit.
-From the context it seems that Jesus was using two examples: physical and spiritual – one is easily seen and obvious, the other is hidden and unseen.
+From the context it seems that Jesus was using two examples: physical and spiritual.
+One is easily seen and obvious, the other is hidden and unseen.
 He first mentions physical food, and then speaks of heavenly food – the Holy Spirit.
 He Himself is our Bread and Meat.
 We are not awake at midnight with no Bread to feed ourselves or others with; we LIVE with the Bread and have no lack of it!
 It seems to be speaking of two different types of asking and two different types of relationship.
-One is asking from a position of lack and does not have an intimate relationship, the other is asking from a position of abundance and lives with the Father.
+One is asking from a position of lack and does not have an intimate relationship with the Giver, the other is asking from a position of abundance and lives with the Father.
 The friend had no bread so had to keep asking till he was given some; but the children of the house knew that there was plenty of bread available and they could eat whenever they were hungry.
+And so, they were at rest with their Father.

 The Parable of the Ten Bridesmaids